Dance movement as medicine: transforming neurological challenges

 Movement as medicine

-Movement as medicine- how can dance movement help in the treatment of some neurological conditions, including ADHD and dyspraxia.
+How can dance movement as medicine help in the treatment of some neurological conditions, including ADHD and dyspraxia.

 “Five, six, seven, eight!”
 It’s a Wednesday night at an adult contemporary dance class at Trinity Laban Conservatoire of Music and Dance in south London.
 I’m a lifelong dancer, but this was not my usual habitat: I’d been going to nightclubs and dark basements since my mid-teens and spent a professional lifetime writing about dance music, whether that was house and techno, or drum ’n’ bass and grime.